ceci-herriman/a2-CeciHerriman-personal/README.md

 For CSS positioning, I used flexboxes.
 I also included fonts found from Google Fonts.
 Most CSS styling, including rules needed for the positioning and fonts, is located in the main.css file.
 I used some in-element styling for some small, unique, styling rules to demonstrate using various CSS functionalities, however, most of my styling was done with class selectors (divs/containers, specific inputs, fonts), ID selectors (edit buttons), and general element selectors (styling buttons or tables).

+To complete my project, I used w3Schools for HTML and Javascript references.
+I also used ChatGPT to help debug my code.

 ## Technical Achievements
 - **Tech Achievement 1**: